 The Randstad Innovation Fund has provided support for tools like Wade & Wendy, which can help you raise efficiency and make the transition to a remote workforce easier by providing the technologies required for effective collaboration and information sharing.

 One of the most valuable advantages of Wade & Wendy for employers is the ability to offload top-of-funnel recruitment activities.
 The platform can take on tasks such as sourcing, screening and recommending suitable candidates for available roles, and scheduling the next steps.

-Jobseekers also benefit from a quicker and more efficient application process, instant answers to basic questions and opportunities to go beyond their resume and share more information with prospective employers.
+Job seekers also benefit from a quicker and more efficient application process, instant answers to basic questions and opportunities to go beyond their resumes and share more information with prospective employers.

 Another useful tool is Crunchr, a dedicated cloud solution for workforce planning and analytics.
 This software can help you collect HR data from a range of sources and gain relevant insights into how your people are performing and where you can make improvements.

 If you're looking for a detailed overview of the tools we use to deliver the best results for our clients and job seekers, you can download our short guide to some of our most exciting HR tech tools.